Nicholas Loring: Death

-Loring died on July 31, 1763, aged 51.
-He is interred in the Ledge Cemetery, a few yards from his church.
-He would have been one of the first burials there after bodies were moved from the nearby Pioneer Cemetery in 1770.
-His wife survived him by fifty years; she died on September 15, 1803, aged 89.
+Loring died in 1763, aged 51.
+He is interred in the Ledge Cemetery, a few yards from where his church formerly stood.
+He would have been one of the first burials there after burials were moved from the nearby Pioneer Cemetery in 1770.
+His wife survived him by fifty years; she died in 1803, aged 89.

 Loring was succeeded at the Old Ledge Meetinghouse by Rev. Edward Brooks.